List of Subjects

 – A programme of Chemistry practical sessions is also available for IPAL students.

-Computing underpins modern innovation, involving principles of how computer systems operate, the creation of reliable software, and algorithms for data processing.
-It is essential for automation, AI, data science, cybersecurity, and software engineering, providing theoretical knowledge and technical skills necessary for further studies.
+Computing underpins modern innovation by exploring how computer systems operate, the creation of reliable software, and algorithms for data processing.
+It is essential for automation, AI, data science, cybersecurity, and software engineering, providing the theoretical knowledge and technical skills necessary for further study.

 Advanced Level

-The Advanced Level course offers a solid foundation in core concepts like Digital Logic, Computer Architecture and Assembly Language, Algorithms and Artificial Intelligence, Operating Systems, Networking, and Language Translators.
-Students gain practical skills in Python programming and Systems Analysis and Design to craft well-engineered solutions.
-The Databases module improves data management for modern applications.
-Combining theory with practice, the course prepares students for further study and roles that need analytical, systems, and software skills.
+The Advanced Level course offers a solid foundation in core concepts such as Digital Logic, Computer Architecture and Assembly Language, Algorithms and Artificial Intelligence, Operating Systems, Networking, and Language Translators.
+Students gain practical skills in Python programming and Systems Analysis and Design to develop well-engineered solutions.
+The Databases module develops data management skills for modern applications.
+Combining theory with practice, the course prepares students for further study and roles requiring analytical, systems, and software skills.

 Intermediate Level

 Computing at Intermediate Level covers key principles of computer systems and problem-solving.
-Core modules include Digital Logic, Computer Architecture and Assembly Language, Operating Systems, Networking, and Algorithms and Artificial Intelligence, providing a solid grounding of system functions.
-Practical skills focus on Python programming and Systems Analysis and Design, and also Databases.
+Core modules include Digital Logic, Computer Architecture and Assembly Language, Operating Systems, Networking, and Algorithms and Artificial Intelligence, providing a solid grounding in system functions.
+Practical skills focus on Python programming, Systems Analysis and Design, and Databases.
 These topics blend theory with practice, preparing students for advanced computing studies.

 Special Considerations